AbhishekKandi83/AbhishekKandi83/README.md

 ## My Achievements
 - Team bi0s - India's No.1 Ranked Capture the Flag Team and Cyber Security Research Community.
-- Winner in the Capture the flag Information security Contest Conducted by Salesforce at Nullcon.[https://www.linkedin.com/feed/update/urn:li:activity:7111769167078334464/]
+- Winner in the Capture the flag Information security Contest Conducted by Salesforce at Nullcon.
 - Top 9th position in the Cybersecurity Information security Contest Conducted by BugBase.
-- Top 3rd position in the Cybersecurity Information security Contest Conducted by [https://www.iiitkottayam.ac.in/#!/home].
+- Top 3rd position in the Cybersecurity Information security Contest Conducted by [IIIT Kottayam](https://www.iiitkottayam.ac.in/#!/home).
 - Top 7th position in the Cybersecurity Information security Contest Conducted by Bits Pilani.
-- 20x – Google Cloud Certified. [https://googlecloud.qwiklabs.com/public_profiles/6d47786a-2fc0-4f9c-9437-5f76bda034c7]
+- 20x – Google Cloud Certified.